China strengthens hold over oil market as price maker

 Nowhere has China's move from price taker to maker been more obvious than in daily physical crude oil trading.

-Unipec, the trading unit of Sinopec Corp (0386.HK), and Chinaoil often dominate daily trading, surpassing volumes dealt by Western majors.
+Unipec, the trading unit of Sinopec Corp, and Chinaoil often dominate daily trading, surpassing volumes dealt by Western majors.

 "Get out of the way when the train is running," said a trader with an Asian refiner.
 "Little guys like us can get run over easily."